totalspectrum/spin2cpp/doc/basic.md

 Introduces raw data to be read via the `read` keyword.
 This is usually used for initializing arrays or other data structures.
 The calculations for converting values from strings to integers or floats are done at run time, so consider using array initializers instead (which are more efficient).

-Unlike in some other BASICs, no parsing at all is done of the information following the `data` keyword; it is simply dumped into memory as a raw string.
+In contrast to some other BASICs, no parsing at all is done of the information following the `data` keyword; it is simply dumped into memory as a raw string.
 Subsequent `read` commands will read the bytes from memory and convert them to the appropriate type, as if they were `input` by the user.

 Unlike most other statements, the `data` statement always extends to the end of the line; any colons (for example) within the data are treated as data.
 ```